rgildein/juju-spell/docs/architecture.md

 ## Config

-The config path right now is under environment variable `MULTIJUJU_DATA` or `~/.local/share/multijuju` in default.
+The config path right now is under environment variable `JUJUSPELL_DATA` or `~/.local/share/juju-spell` in default.

 ===details of config here===